mediafly/extensions-documentation/extensions.md

 * To embed the page from a document as an image, create an ```<img>``` that refers to a loading image.
 In JavaScript, call ```mflyCommands.embed($element, id, page)```, where _$element_ is a jQuery reference to the img element, _id_ is the Airship id of the image item, and _page_ is the page number that you wish to embed.
 * Please note: if you are embedding an image asset for the web Viewer, please consider directly accessing the ```resourceUrl``` attribute instead of using ```mflyCommands.embed```.
 This will improve loading speed, caching, and reduce network requests.
 See the [optional changes](#optional_changes) section below.

-### Example

-See our [open-source 'Embed and Data Items' Extension](https://github.com/mediafly/extensions-examples/tree/master/examples/Embed%20and%20Data%20Items) for an excellent working example of all four types of Embed described above.

 ### Technical details